 Just like with overall strategy there is no correct answer to sustainability.
 The best solution depends on the ambitions and stakes of each company.

 ASKO has been on the market for more than 150 years promoting and supporting their core values and delivering high-quality and functional products to its customers.
-The retail company believes that quality should always go hand in hand with a focus on sustainability.
+The retail company believes that quality should always walk hand in hand with a focus on sustainability.

 Knut-Andreas Kran shares their 3 main sustainability goals: “First of all, we want to be climate neutral and sustainable as a company.
 We also aim at using 100% renewable energy and fuels for our trucks within 2026.
 The last but not the least, we want to reduce our energy use by 20%, mainly in the warehouses.”

 ASKO is known to be the leading company in the green revolution with a wide range of sustainable initiatives they follow and apply.
 The ambitious goals come with patience and a plan of actions.
 ASKO heavily invests in solar panels and land-based windmills, testing multiple options and learning from the experience.
-Realising the opportunities and responsibility they have as a large organisation, a few years back ASKO launched an environmental engagement initiative for the employee’s private life.
+Realizing the opportunities and responsibility they have as a large organization, a few years back ASKO launched an environmental engagement initiative for the employee’s private life.
 They arranged a Climate fund, where an employee can apply for financial support for sustainable activities in their homes or support for travelling to and from work in a climate positive way.
 The employees can apply for partly sponsoring of an electrical bike, electric car, installing isolation at home or solar panels in their homes.
 In the last years, this has been an initiative that a lot of the Employees apply for and has led to great results of the engagement.

 The SSI SCHAEFER Group is the world’s leading material handling company.
 Operating across six continents, SSI SCHAEFER designs, develops and manufactures innovative solutions tailor-made for customers’ needs and challenges.
 As intralogistics serves as a foundation for companies operating in various sectors, for those companies being green starts right there.

 Intralogistics works with a wide spectrum of areas and therefore can introduce sustainability in many different ways.
 Therefore, SSI SCHAEFER is offering and providing an extensive range of economical and resource-friendly solutions, based on innovative technology.
 For example, containers made from recyclable materials, energy-saving equipment like SSI Exyz storage-retrieval machine and even software build to control and monitor operations with optimal energy use.
 The storage-retrieval machines are extremely compact in design.
-In combination with an optimised control system, this significantly reduces the space required: compared to conventional high-bay warehouses, an installation space saving of up to 5% can be achieved.
+In combination with an optimized control system, this significantly reduces the space required: compared to conventional high-bay warehouses, an installation space saving of up to 5% can be achieved.
 That is many cubic meters that do not need to be built, heated, or air-conditioned.
-In addition to the space savings, the control pendants are also characterised by high energy efficiency, as the counterweights integrated into the mast significantly reduce the energy requirement in the hoist compared to any energy recovery gains.
-SSI SCHAEFER realises how crucial it is to consider every possible option to save, preserve and optimise – in terms of automation, costs, and sustainability.
+In addition to the space savings, the control pendants are also characterized by high energy efficiency, as the counterweights integrated into the mast significantly reduce the energy requirement in the hoist compared to any energy recovery gains.
+SSI SCHAEFER realizes how crucial it is to consider every possible option to save, preserve and optimize – in terms of automation, costs, and sustainability.

 “We want to be responsible in the way we interact with the environment.
 Our goal for the future is not to consume more natural resources than supplied in the natural cycle.” – comments Johannes Zimmermann, Director Construction Management at SSI SCHAEFER.

 “It is important for us that a supplier complies with all the regulations.
 We need to know that they follow the same sustainability goals as we do.
-First, we ask whether they have a sustainability-oriented programme.
+First, we ask whether they have a sustainability-oriented program.
 If the answer is yes, then we can have a further discussion,” comments Knut-Andreas Kran.

 This position is not unusual for the Nordic region and is getting more attention across different sectors opening various possibilities for companies to contribute to long-term, future-proof, and sustainable values.
-It was SSI SCHAEFER’s determination for conducting greener business to strongly play in favour of choosing them as a general contractor.
+It was SSI SCHAEFER’s determination for conducting greener business to strongly play in favor of choosing them as a general contractor.
 For ASKO with their ambitious sustainability goals and a heavy focus on climate neutrality, SSI SCHAEFER was a match.

 As a general contractor, SSI SCHAEFER is responsible for developing the logistics concept, the design planning, and the construction of the turn-key installation for the retail company ASKO.
-The overall project includes a comprehensive infrastructure with material flow management, visualisation, and a warehouse management system.
+The overall project includes a comprehensive infrastructure with material flow management, visualization, and a warehouse management system.

 The highly automated distribution center is located at Sande, approximately 60 km south of Oslo, Norway, and is split into two different temperature zones: ambient and frozen with 28,700 overall pallet storage locations, highly efficient cross-dock and consolidation areas.

 The frozen area incorporates a two-aisle high-bay warehouse (HBW) with SSI Exyz type storage-retrieval machines.
 The HBW in the frozen area is dedicated for double-deep storage at -28 °C at 3,696 storage locations.
 With the focus on sustainability, new technology development and client’s increased requirements SSI SCHAEFER decided to change initially picked SSI Miniload Cranes with 84 SSI Flexi shuttles in the frozen area as they were a better fit for the role.
-After manual depalletising SSI Flexi shuttles are responsible for storage and retrieval of containers from shelves.
+After manual depalletizing SSI Flexi shuttles are responsible for storage and retrieval of containers from shelves.

 The ambient area incorporates a high-bay warehouse with eight SSI Exyz type storage-retrieval machines as well as a 90,000 locations SSI Navette system with 64 multi-level shuttles for small load carriers and 80 lifts ensures processes are as efficient as possible.
-The depalletising required to store the goods in the highly dynamic shuttle warehouse will be fully automated and carried out by two robots.
+The depalletizing required to store the goods in the highly dynamic shuttle warehouse will be fully automated and carried out by two robots.
 The design of both shuttle warehouses - in the frozen as well as in the ambient area - are based on the 3D-MATRIX Solution®, that enables storage, buffering, and sequencing in one system.
-This allows cases that were previously put into temporary storage to be handed over to the palletising robots in an exact sequence.
+This allows cases that were previously put into temporary storage to be handed over to the palletizing robots in an exact sequence.